7uperior/famlafl/docs/source/portfolio_optimisation/hierarchical_equal_risk_contribution.rst

     and can underestimate the true risk of a portfolio which is why there are many other important risk metrics used by investment managers that can correctly reflect the true risk of a portfolio/asset.
 With respect to this, the original HRP algorithm can be tweaked to allocate its weights based on different risk representations of the clusters and generate better weights.
-The HERC method in mlfinlab provides the following risk metrics:
+The HERC method in famlafl provides the following risk metrics:

     1. ``variance`` : Variance of the clusters is used as a risk metric.
     2. ``standard_deviation`` : Standard deviation of the clusters is used as a risk metric.